Tour Dates: Wednesday 5th February – Saturday 15th February 2020 (San Francisco to San Francisco)

 Leaders: Wise Birding leader plus marine biologist in Monterey, local guides at Ano Nuevo SP and maybe Point Reyes

-Included in cost: Accommodation in twin en-suite rooms with breakfast only, all entrance fees, 2 whale watching boat trips in Monterey Bay, ground transport and services of leaders
+Included in cost: Accommodation in twin en-suite rooms with breakfast only, all entrance fees (except Botanical Gardens), 2 whale watching boat trips in Monterey Bay, ground transport and services of leaders

-Not included in cost: International airfare, travel insurance, food other than breakfast, alcoholic drinks and any airport/visa fees
+Not included in cost: International airfare, travel insurance, food other than breakfast, alcoholic drinks, Botanical Garden entrance fees and any airport/visa fees.

 Single Supplement: TBC